colleennicole223/frontend-mentor-qr-code-component/README.md

 Focused on responsive design by using 'flex' properties - allowing the component to react to different screen sizes.

+### What I Learned

-Only had to look up how to control the box shadow effects - which [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) was a helpful resource.
+- Had to look up how to control the box shadow effects - which [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/box-shadow) was a helpful resource.
+- Images must have alternate text for screen readers
+- Document should have one main landmark - easier to navigate to primary content
+- Page should contain a level-one heading for screen readers

 ## Author